-Mobic is one name given to Meloxicam, a pain reliever that can be used by both humans and dogs for a myriad of problems.
-Like with many medicines there are human and animal variations, and you’ll want to be sure to only give your dog the kind that was made for them specifically.
+Mobic also known as Meloxicam or Metacam, is a pain reliever which can be used by both humans and dogs for a myriad of problems.
+Like with many medicines there are several variations.
+Be sure to only give your dog the kind that was specifically made for them.

-Meloxicam has been shown to be effective not only in humans but also for dogs and cats.
-But they’re not all created the same way, which is why you want to be particular about which version you give your dog.
-If you’re thinking about giving them some of your Mobic just in a smaller dose according to their size, you’d be better off seeking out the right dosage from the vet, and taking a more long term view.
+Meloxicam can be effective not only in humans but also for dogs and cats.
+But they’re not all produced the same way.
+Be very particular about which version you give your dog.
+Don’t just give them some of your Mobic in a smaller dose according to their size.
+You’d be much better off seeking out the right dosage from the vet, and taking a more long term view.

-Since there’s no cure for arthritis this is a condition that you’re going to have to manage for your dog for the rest of their life.
+Since there’s no cure for arthritis, it’s a condition that you’re going to have to manage for your dog for the rest of their life.
 That’s why you’ll want to go with a sustainable method of treating them and give them something that you know they will respond to, with the least possible side effects.
 As a general rule you don’t want to give your dog medications that are manufactured for humans, since there’s no reliable way to get the dosage right.

 Can I Give My Dog Mobic?
 Answer: Metacam Only